sebastianludwig/blog/_posts/2021-01-12-imapbogofilter.md

 ## Spam Filtering

-The algorithm for spam filtering which needs to be expressed in `impafilter` rules is
+The algorithm for spam filtering which needs to be expressed in `imapfilter` rules is

 - Let `bogofilter` evaluate every newly arrived message in the inbox:
   - If it is **not spam**, leave it alone and let the user handle it as usual.